tweag/topiary/README.md

 ```

 The `name` field is used by Topiary to associate the language entry with the
-query file and tree-sitter grammar.
-This field should be written lowercase.
+query file and Tree-sitter grammar.
+This value should be written in lowercase.
 The `name` field is mandatory for every ``[[language]]`` block in every
 configuration file.